-Re: Investigation of violation of rights of tenants in review of mortgage foreclosure processes.
+Re: Investigation of violation of rights of tenants in federal review of mortgage foreclosure processes.

 The National Housing Law Project (NHLP) is a charitable nonprofit national housing law and advocacy center.
-NHLP provides legal assistance, advice and housing expertise to attorneys, paralegals and tenant leaders nationwide to advance housing justice for low-income people.
+NHLP provides legal assistance, advice and housing expertise to attorneys, paralegals and tenant leaders nationwide to advance housing justice for lowincome people.
 NHLP consults and works in coalition with advocacy groups, other intermediaries, and policymakers.
-Since 1968 NHLP has worked extensively on innumerable issues related to affordable housing programs.
+Since 1968 NHLP has worked extensively on innumerable issues under all of the major federal affordable housing programs.

-The Housing Justice Network is a nationwide membership organization of over one thousand housing, legal services and civil rights advocates and attorneys from every state, the District of Columbia and Puerto Rico.
+The Housing Justice Network is a nationwide membership organization of over one thousand housing, legal services and civil rights advocates and attorneys.